tgasla/rl-cloudsimplus/README.md

 * If you want to see only the manager output use:
   `docker compose manager run`

-* If you want the manager image to have NVIDIA GPU access add the following flag to the `docker compose` command `--profile gpu`
+* If you want the manager image to have NVIDIA CUDA GPU access add the following flag to the `docker compose` command `--profile gpu`

 ### 4. Stop application